Skip to content

 How is strep throat treated?

 Strep throat is treated with antibiotics.
-Antibiotics kill bacteria, which helps ease the symptoms of strep throat and helps it go away a little faster.
-It can also prevent a few rare but serious conditions that people who have strep throat might develop, such as rheumatic fever or kidney inflammation.
+Antibiotics kill bacteria.
+Killing bacteria helps ease the symptoms of strep throat and helps it go away a little faster.
+Antibiotics can also prevent a few rare, but serious conditions that people who have strep throat might develop.
+These include rheumatic fever or kidney inflammation.

 It is important to take all of the antibiotics your healthcare provider prescribes.
 This reduces the risk that your symptoms will return and also helps prevent antibiotic resistance.